appbaseio/Docs/content/docs/search/reactivesearch-api/index.md

 ### Benefits

-- Appbase.io magic: Accelerate, enrich, and transform your search requests using appbase.io features such as query rules, search relevance, caching, analytics
+- ReactiveSearch Cloud magic: Accelerate, enrich, and transform your search requests using features such as query rules, search relevance, caching, analytics
 - Easy to secure: As ReactiveSearch API doesn't expose Elasticsearch APIs directly, it prevents the possibility of DSL based injection attacks
 - Composable: Easily composes with Elasticsearch's query DSL for advanced use-cases
 - Encapsulate business logic: Don't want to expose sensitive fields to web and mobile clients?
-Set the fields to return with appbase.io dashboard once and avoid declaring them as part of the network requests.
+Set the fields to return with ReactiveSearch dashboard once and avoid declaring them as part of the network requests.
 - If you're an existing user of ReactiveSearch UI libraries, you can switch to using ReactiveSearch API with no code changes.
 Simply set `enableAppbase` prop to true.
 Searchbox libraries already come with a native support for the ReactiveSearch API.